lonny/sublime_runner/README.md

 **What It Does**

 This script allows you to start Sublime Text via the command line with one simple command and get consistent results.
 Go to a project directory, type in "sublime", and your project files will reopen as they were when you last quit.
 Go to a different project, type "sublime", and get **that** project's last state restored.
 No need to remember the name of the .sublime-workspace file.
+No need to worry about whether you closed the program or just closed the window.

 You can also supply a filename to open just one file, or a directory name (or .) to open a directory with no files pre-opened, just as you normally can with this sort of code editor.